 - changes in the weather, particularly dry weather

 - viral infections such as those associated with a cold or flu

 - hot or spicy foods or drinks

 The symptoms of vasomotor rhinitis may come and go throughout the year.
-The symptoms may last several weeks or may be constant.
+They may be constant or last several weeks.
 Common symptoms of the condition include: